DrewGalbraith/Thai-X/README.md

 ## Extra

-Using UTF-8 encoding will allow us to handle Thai orthography.
-A user will enter a Thai sentence and all parse trees possible under our rules will appear on the screen for them to select from.
-This will be coded in Python (and maybe some Latex) for easy accessibility.
+Using UTF-8 encoding will allow us to handle Thai characters.